Decision No. 178-AT-A-2016

 The Agency has examined the Inquiry Officer’s report and, pursuant to subsection 38(2) of the CTA, accepts the report.
 The Agency will use it to inform future Agency actions aimed at addressing, on a systemic basis, issues related to allergies to peanuts, nuts and sesame seeds in air travel.
 These actions could include the development of new standards, potentially as part of the Agency’s regulatory modernization efforts, and guidance material.

-Finally, the Agency notes that the Inquiry Officer’s report contains information that may warrant a review of 228-AT-A-2011">Decision No. 228-AT-A-2011, as well as 134-AT-A-2013">Decision No. 134-AT-A-2013.
+Finally, the Agency notes that the Inquiry Officer’s report contains information that may warrant a review of Decision No. 228-AT-A-2011, as well as Decision No. 134-AT-A-2013.
 Section 32 of the CTA provides that the Agency may review, rescind or vary any decision or order if there has been a change in the facts or circumstances pertaining to the decision, order or hearing.